How quickly might you expect a profound loss of sensation to come back "online"?

 The pain in her hands felt like holding ice at its worst.

 The team thought that the bilateral comfort didn't make sense.
-That is, until they realized that the feeling of a temperature is a transient response.
+That is, until Robert E. Florin MD (neurosurgeon) recognized that the feeling of a temperature is a transient response.
 The feeling of a static cold or warm state ordinarily fades to nothing.

 Figure 8 - Depiction and thermal images of unilateral warming with the return of bilateral comfort from pain and the feeling of intractable coldness.

-In summary, the concept that "healing is automated" at the most basic levels accounts for the versatility of non-invasive therapies.
+In summary, the concept that "healing is waiting to resume" at the most basic levels accounts for the versatility of non-invasive therapies.
+PhotoMed's therapy happens to be efficient.
+The real-time recordings let everyone see events and decide for themselves how the information might bring hope to people experiencing impaired functioning.